brospars/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 +++

-Instead of using only the numerical features you will now use the entire dataset available in the variable `data`.
+Instead of using only the numerical features, now use the entire dataset as available in the variable `data`.

 Create a preprocessor by dealing separately with the numerical and categorical columns.
-For the sake of simplicity, we will assume the following:
+For the sake of simplicity, we assume the following:

 - categorical columns can be selected if they have an `object` data type;
 - use an `OrdinalEncoder` to encode the categorical columns;
-- numerical columns can be selected if they do not have an `object` data type.
+- numerical columns should correspond to the `numerical_features` as defined above.
-  It will be the complement of the numerical columns.
+  This is a subset of the features that are not an `object` data type.

 In addition, set the `max_depth` of the decision tree to `7` (fixed, no need to tune it with a grid-search).